canvas-medical/documentation/collections/_guides/optimize-patient-intake.md

 guide_for: (https://canvas-medical.zendesk.com/hc/en-us/articles/5804335726483-Patient-Metadata)
 ---

 Patient intake is how care delivery organizations ensure they have everything they need from a patient before an encounter.
 Historically, this typically consists of manual processes to gather and verify important information including demographics, billing and insurance, medical histories, and consents; however, it can and <b>should</b> be so much more than that.
 Current data continues to support the idea that traditional patient intake is a consumer pain point.
-Canvas's extensibility enables you to differentiate your care model by using external data to create operational efficiencies, resulting in an enhanced patient experience.
+Canvas's extensibility enables you to differentiate your care model by leveraging external data to create operational efficiencies and better the patient experience.
 <br>
 <br>
 * * *